pip-services/pip-services-docs/content/en/python/data/persistence/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-data-python"
 description: >
-    Todo: Rewrite this description.

-    Contains various persistence implementations (InMemory and File –persistences).
-These are "abstract" persistences, which only connect to data sources and do not implement the operations and methods for working the data.
-The classes that extend these persistences must implement this logic on their own.

-    Identifiable Persistences work with Identifiable objects, which have primary keys.
-A few standard operations are defined by default for these objects: reading arrays and data pages; searching for an object by its id; and creating, updating, and deleting records of objects.
+    This package contains classes used to create in memory and file persistence components.

 ---
 ---

+Important points

+- These components only connect to data sources and do not implement the operations and methods to handle the data.
+Therefore, the classes that extend these persistences must implement this logic on their own.
+- Identifiable Persistences work with Identifiable objects, which have primary keys.
+A few standard operations are defined by default for these objects: reading arrays and data pages, searching for an object by its id, and creating, and updating and deleting records of objects.

 <div class="module-body">